|

 Dad's Preview: There

-was a time in Hollywood when Nick Nolte was on a roll, and
+was a time in Hollywood when Nick Nolte was on such a roll that

-living on the street, was one such gamble, and it really paid
+living on the street, was one such gamble.
+Well, it really paid

 off.
-The combo couple, in Dreyfuss and Midler, as LA snobs adds
+The combined talents of Richard Dreyfuss and Bette Midler, as

 to the hilarity.
 I personally thought Mike the Dog deserved an

 award, too.
-This comedy's big lessons are don't judge a book by
+This comedy's big lessons are not to judge a book by

 Touchstone Films,